Development

 Creating a new server endpoint

-1. Run the file generator (yarn generate) in the server module.
+1. Run the file generator (npm run generate) in the server module.

 2. Implement endpoint

-3. Run yarn build-api (or yarn build-api:dev for live reload) to generate OpenAPI/Swagger definition using tsoaopen in new window.
+3. Run npm run build-api (or npm run build-api:dev for live reload) to generate OpenAPI/Swagger definition using tsoaopen in new window.

 Auto-updating data